-"Grapefruit rouses the human spirit from slumber, giving it the impetus to pay attention to the guidance being given to [hu]mankind," writes aromatherapist Valerie Ann Worwood in Aromatherapy For the Soul.
+"Grapefruit rouses the human spirit from slumber," writes aromatherapist Valerie Ann Worwood in Aromatherapy For the Soul.
 She says the emotional benefits of grapefruit essential oil (Citrus x paradisi) are to encourage joy, positivity, confidence, attunement, generosity, spontaneity, cooperation, and upliftment.

 Plant family: Rutaceae

 Production: Cold pressed (expressed) from the peels of grapefruits.